PaoloL/aws-elkbot/README.md

-# AWS ELK BOT for SLACK
+# AWS Lambda BOT - From ELK to SLACK

 ## Installation and Configuration